vipers-web-design/private-repo-readme/feedverse-README.md

 - Pending requests
   - :heavy_check_mark: New friends
   - :white_check_mark: Accept someone's "Feedverse official" request if you're dating them
-- :heavy_check_mark: Show when someone unfriends you (Note: It works, I just to organize it a little better)
+- :heavy_check_mark: Show when someone unfriends you (Note: It works, I to organize it a little better)

 ### Profile
 - :white_check_mark: Privacy
 - :heavy_check_mark: Can "request" and "cancel" friend requests, also can block people
-- :white_check_mark: Initialize/continue the conversation from profile
+- :white_check_mark: Initialize/continue the conversation from the profile
 - "About" section
   - :heavy_check_mark: Bio
     - :heavy_check_mark: Set nickname